-To generate a payment request you will be required to submit data via the Project Reporting Tool.
-For costs associated with each mobility group you will be required to input data on the participants that are going on mobilities you are requesting funding for.
+To generate a payment request Grant Recipients will be required to submit data via the Project Reporting Tool.
+For costs associated with each Mobility Group Grant Recipients will be required to input data on the participants that are going on mobilities you are requesting funding for.
 This data will include the participants name, ID number and the receiving organisation.
-You cannot receive payment unless this data is submitted.
+Grant Recipients cannot receive payment unless this data is submitted.
 Where a payment of actual costs takes place, evidence to justify the payment will be requested by the Delivery Partner.